alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
-Here you can learn a little about myself, my interests, current projects, and important information/resources (in Spanish) for my courses.
+Here you can learn a little about myself, my current projects, and more.
+Also, this website hosts academic resources (in Spanish) for the courses I had the pleasure to teach.
+Useful for past and future students!

-I am a PhD student at Universidad Iberoamericana under the guidance of Dr. Jorge Ángel González Ordiano, Dr. José Emilio Quiroz Ibarra, and Dr. Steve Simske.
-The research topic is *Multimodal Sentiment Analysis on Digital Social Networks*.
+I am a PhD student at Universidad Iberoamericana Ciudad de México under the guidance of Dr. Jorge Ángel González Ordiano, Dr. José Emilio Quiroz Ibarra, and Dr. Steve Simske.
+The research project is named *Multimodal Sentiment Analysis on Digital Social Networks*.

 Additionally, I have the fortune to work teaching undergraduates at the university since spring 2022.
 Teaching urges you to improve and update your knowledge, thus challenging yourself to be a better academic for your student's sake.